TL;DR

 - Gift Aid receipts

-Pro tip: Most directors get stuck here because their accountant has the P60 and dividend vouchers but hasn't sent them yet.
-Email your accountant today if you haven't got them.
-Don't wait until 25 January.
+Pro tip: Most directors get stuck here because their accountant has the P60 and dividend vouchers but has not sent them yet.
+Email your accountant today if you have not got them.
+Do not wait until 25 January.

 Common Mistakes That Trigger HMRC Enquiries